By Ty Anderson, 985TheSportsHub.com

 In the statement, the Patriots accept “full responsibility” for inappropriately filming the Cincinnati sideline, but are sure to note a couple of key details intended to provide full context of their original intentions and avoid another scandal.

-The Patriots also acknowledged that they were granted access from the Browns, who credentialed the crew for the contest, but that their failure to inform the Browns and the National Football was an "oversight" on their part.
-The statement also points out that camera crew turned the footage over to the NFL, and "fully cooperated."
+The Patriots also acknowledged that they were granted access from the Browns, who credentialed the crew for the contest, but that their failure to inform the Bengals and the NFL was an “oversight” on their part.
+The statement also points out that camera crew turned the footage over to the NFL, and “fully cooperated.”

 It will be interesting to see how the league moves forward after their look at the video, and if the Patriots will face any discipline in spite of their explanation and ownership of their production team’s (seemingly accidental) violation of league rules.